chrisnajman/sortable-dictionary/README.md

 ## Description

 Add a word or phrase (required) to the dropdown form.
 Add an optional definition (the definition can be edited/inserted later).
 Rows are deletable.
+On submission, the word or phrase is converted to lower case (otherwise entries with initital capitals would be sorted independently).

-The word or phrase is sortable, via:
+The word or phrase is sortable (a-z), via:

 - a button in the 'word/phrase' table header.
 The button only becomes visible if there are two or more rows.
 - on page reload (if there are two or more rows)